 Doctoral Internship Program: The doctoral internship training program at FSGC is a 12-month program starting on August 1 (or the first Monday closest to August 1) and concluding the following year on July 31 (or the last Friday closest to July 31).
 There are 3 paid positions for doctoral psychology interns.
-The training opportunity provides extensive experience in the treatment of children, and adolescents, and their families in a community mental health setting.
+The training opportunity provides extensive experience in the treatment of youth and their families in a CCBHC setting.
 The program has been an APPIC member since 1997 and has been APA accredited since May 2000.
-The internship has another accreditation site visit in 2023.
+The internship has another accreditation site visit in 2033.

-\Questions related to the program's accredited status should be direct to the Commission on Accreditation:
+Questions related to the program's accredited status should be direct to the Commission on Accreditation:

-Office of Program Consultation and Accreditation American Psychological Association 750 1st Street, NE Washington, DC 20002

-Phone: (202) 336-5979 /Email: apaaccred@apa.org
+Office of Program Consultation and Accreditation American Psychological Association 750 1st Street, NE Washington, DC 20002 Phone: (202) 336-5979 /Email: apaaccred@apa.org Web: www.apa.org/ed/accreditation

-Web: www.apa.org/ed/accreditation